 Determination of Closure/Limitations: The Park operates a shuttle bus system to transport visitors to the Lower Town.
 Private and commercial buses that load or unload in the Lower Town may present a hazard to regular street traffic or the park shuttle buses utilizing the Shuttle Bus transportation system.

-The underground area known as “John Brown’s Cave” is closed to all public access.
+Two underground caves in the park, one known as “John Brown’s Cave” and the other known as “Harpers Ferry Caverns,” are closed to all public access.

-Determination of Closure/Limitations: This is necessary for public safety and to reduce the likelihood of people carrying the causal fungal agent of white-nosed syndrome, Geomyces destructans, to bat populations.
-The cave entrance is right along a busy CSX Rail system line and people wanting to use the cave must trespass on CSX land to gain entry to the cave.
+Determination of Closure/Limitations: This is necessary for public safety, to protect natural resources, and to reduce the likelihood of people carrying the causal fungal agent of white-nosed syndrome, Geomyces destructans, to bat populations.
+Less restrictive measures will not suffice because of the potential threat to irreplaceable natural resources.
+One cave entrance is right along a busy CSX Rail system line, and people wanting to use the cave must trespass on CSX land to gain entry to the cave.
+The unimproved cave conditions for both caverns create a potential safety threat to users and rescuers and an unacceptable financial burden to the Government for the cost of rescues.
+Users damage fragile cave formations once in the cave.
+On occasion some users are unprepared for cave conditions and become lost and/or injured.

 To provide for public safety and to protect park resources, Jefferson Rock and the small, rectangular area of land around it (its supporting rock outcrop) is closed to climbing, standing or sitting.
 The area of closure is identified by two descriptive signs at the entrance of the Jefferson Rock area as accessed from two points along the Appalachian Trail.